slikts/queueable/README.md

 ### Similarity to Streams API and node streams

 Asynchronous iteration together with this library could be seen as a lightweight version of the WHATWG [Streams API][streams].
 Specifically, the adapters work like [identity transform streams][id].
-Asynchronous iteration is currently [in the process of being added][streams-reader] to Streams API `ReadableStream`.
+Asynchronous iteration [has been added][streams-reader] to Streams API `ReadableStream`.

 Node streams have [already implemented][node-streams] asynchronous iteration for reading.